Joshua’s Creek Flood Mitigation Opportunities Study

 For inquiries or to report debris jams in the creek, contact ServiceOakville by email at service@oakville.ca or by phone at 905-845-6601.

-The floodplain modeling has built in future growth of construction across the town.
+The floodplain modelling has built in future growth of construction across the town.
 All new developments are designed to meet stringent requirements in line with the Ministry of Environment, Conservation and Parks (MECP) guidelines and best management practices.
 Developers must follow policies that control both the quantity and quality of runoff, ensuring no negative impacts.

 For example, new and future developments north of Dundas Street are designed to comply with the North Oakville Creeks Subwatershed Study (NOCSS).
 This often includes end-of-pipe controls, such as stormwater management ponds, which are sized to manage regional storm peak flows and prevent increased flooding downstream.